Documentation survey

 1.1.
 General

-• To migrate a SUSE Manager 4.3 Server to a container, you require a new machine with SLE Micro 5.5 and mgradm installed.
+• To migrate a SUSE Manager 4.3 Server to a container, you require a new machine with SLE Micro 5.5 or SUSE Linux Enterprise Server 15 SP6, and mgradm installed.

-• An in-place migration from SUSE Manager 4.3 to 5.0 is unsupported because of the change of the underlying operating system from SUSE Linux Enterprise Server 15 SP4 to SLE Micro 5.5.
+• An in-place migration from SUSE Manager 4.3 to 5.0 is not supported, regardless of whether the chosen host operating system is SLE Micro 5.5 or SUSE Linux Enterprise Server 15 SP6.

 • Before migrating from SUSE Manager 4.3 to 5.0, any existing traditional clients including the traditional proxies must be migrated to Salt.